CR-53/Employee-Directory/README.md

 # Employee Directory

 ## Description
 React App that allows users to sort and filter employees in a directory to gain quick access to their information.
+Employee data was randomly generated using [Mockaroo](https://www.mockaroo.com/)

 ![Example of Generated Readme](public/Assets/employee-directory.png)